ChengchenWeng/ECEM202A_Project/README.md

 # ECEM202A_Project
-This is repository template for UCLA ECEM202A project for Chengchen Weng and Yicheng Yang.
+This is repository template for UCLA ECEM202A project for Chengchen Weng and Yichen Yang.